sailoog/openplotter-documentation/en/accounts.md

 ---

-To test remote monitoring by Twitter and Gmail feature, open new accounts, DO NOT use existing accounts or usual passwords because they can be exposed.
+To test remote monitoring by Twitter and Gmail feature, open new accounts.
+DO NOT use existing accounts or usual passwords because they can be exposed.

 Open a new Gmail account and enable: